Statistics

 The normal distribution, a very common probability density, is used extensively in inferential statistics.

 Scatter plots and line charts are used in descriptive statistics to show the observed relationships between different variables, here using the Iris flower data set.

 Statistics (from German: Statistik, orig. "description of a state, a country") is the discipline that concerns the collection, organization, analysis, interpretation, and presentation of data.
 In applying statistics to a scientific, industrial, or social problem, it is conventional to begin with a statistical population or a statistical model to be studied.
 Populations can be diverse groups of people or objects such as "all people living in a country" or "every atom composing a crystal".
 Statistics deals with every aspect of data, including the planning of data collection in terms of the design of surveys and experiments.
+Statistics is deeply related to subjects like physics, chemistry, geography, geopolitics, and especially mathematics.

 When census data (comprising every member of the target population) cannot be collected, statisticians collect data by developing specific experiment designs and survey samples.
-Representative sampling assures that inferences and conclusions can reasonably extend from the sample to the population as a whole.
+Random sampling assures that inferences and conclusions can reasonably extend from the sample to the population as a whole.
 An experimental study involves taking measurements of the system under study, manipulating the system, and then taking additional measurements using the same procedure to determine if the manipulation has modified the values of the measurements.
 In contrast, an observational study does not involve experimental manipulation.